-- 2. Guide the patient to a chair (sold separately) in the center of the equipment. - 3.
-Adjust the instrument to the patient's sitting height using the Column UP/DOWN on the Handle frame or the optional UP/DOWN switch.
+Adjust the instrument to the patient's sitting height using the Column UP/DOWN on the Handle frame or the optional UP/DOWN switch while the patient holds the handle.

-- 4. Guide the patient to sit in the center of the equipment and maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still. - Let the patient bite the Bite along its grooves with his/her front teeth.
+- 7. Close contact patient's chest to the handle frame. - 8.
+Maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - · Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still. - Let the patient bite the Bite along its grooves with his/her front teeth.

-- 5. Let the patient maintain the posture as follows:
+- 9. Let the patient maintain the position described below.

 - Close the mouth.

-- Place the tongue to the roof of the mouth.
+- Place the tongue on the roof of the mouth.

-- · Close the eyes.
+- Close the eyes.

 Be careful not to shine the laser beam directly into the person's eyes.
 Doing so may result in vision loss.

 If the laser beam is not correctly positioned, there may be distortion, causing the image to be enlarged or reduced, or ghost shadows may occur and lower the image quality.
 Be sure to align the laser beam properly.

-- 1. Align the Vertical Beam with the center of the face (Mid-sagittal Line).
+- Align the Vertical Beam with the center of the face (Mid-sagittal Line).
 (It is to prevent the horizontal expansion of the image) - 2.
 Align the Horizontal Beam in a straight line to the Frankfurt Line on the patient's face.
 Use the Horizontal Beam button on the control panel to position it.
 Make sure that the Horizontal Beam is aligned to the patient's face horizontally.